-We were delayed out of San Francisco resulting in a 20 minute connection in Denver.
+We were delayed out of San Francisco resulting in a 20-minute connection in Denver.
 To make matters worse, it had been snowing so we had to make a run for the gate.
 Luckily we made it, just in the nick of time and the remainder of the journey was smooth sailing since New York was experiencing unusually warm weather.
 That is until we arrived in Nassau.
 After clearing customs we made our way to the baggage carousel to collect our one and only checked bag.
 You know where this story is going right – yup, after watching everyone collect their bags we had nothing.

-There are many lessons that can be learned from travel mishaps and the biggest lesson learned from this was to always pack a some spare clothes in your carry-on bag.
+There are many lessons that can be learned from travel mishaps and the biggest lesson learned from this was to always pack some spare clothes in your carry-on bag.
 I am currently working on a post about lost luggage so I won’t go into too much detail here but let’s just say that I wasn’t going to spend much time on the beach in pants and a jacket.
 I needed to buy some shorts since our bag was set to arrive the next afternoon.

 Our bad luck was soon forgotten as soon as we left the airport looking for a taxi to take us to our hotel.
 While we had been waiting for our bag to arrive the rest of the passengers on our flight had been grabbing every available taxi which left only a limousine for us.
-The chauffer explained it was our lucky day and said that he would drop us off at our hotel for the same cost as a taxi… SCORE!
+The chauffeur explained it was our lucky day and said that he would drop us off at our hotel for the same cost as a taxi… SCORE!

 We spent four nights staying at the Melia Nassau on Cable Beach and set out on our relaxation quest.
 All I wanted to do was relax at the beach or by the pool, read a book and write.

-Walking around downtown Nassau we couldn’t help but bump into tourists coming off one of the many cruiseliners docked in port.
+Walking around downtown Nassau we couldn’t help but bump into tourists coming off one of the many cruise liners docked in port.
 Clearly this has played a massive role in shaping the country since declaring independence.
 You don’t need to look far to find a McDonalds or a Starbucks.
 Even the ATMs let you take out US dollars, which are accepted at every store and even on the local buses or street vendors.

 Don’t expect a cheap holiday in the Bahamas – everything needs to be imported and with the current tax system prices are inflated.
 Then on top of that, be prepared to see a 15% service charge mandatorily added at the end of your bill.
-Let’s face it, you are not coming to the Bahamas for a cheap trip but if you are looking for magnificent beaches, luxurious hotels, plenty of comfort food and unending watersports the Bahamas has you covered.
+Let’s face it, you are not coming to the Bahamas for a cheap trip but if you are looking for magnificent beaches, luxurious hotels, luxury yachts, plenty of comfort food and unending watersports the Bahamas has you covered.